cornell-ece2400/ece2400-docs/docs/ece2400-sec7-sorting.md

 4. Implementing Insertion Sort
 --------------------------------------------------------------------------

-Take a look at the `insertion-sort.c` source file to find the `insert_sort` function.
+Take a look at the `isort.c` source file to find the `insert_sort` function.
 It takes as input an array and the size of that array.
 Go ahead and implement `insertion_sort` using your favorite text editor.
 The function should use `sorted_insert` helper function, and you